The best easy homemade stir fry vegetables recipe. Make delicious takeout style vegetables in garlic sauce in your own kitchen!

 Texture is important here, we don’t want everything to be mushy!

-Add the stir fry sauce and cook an additional 3 – 5 minutes, stirring frequently, until sauce is thick and sticking to the vegetables.
+Step 2: Add the stir fry sauce and cook an additional 3 – 5 minutes, stirring frequently, until the sauce is thick and sticking to the vegetables.

 Serve alone or over white or brown rice for a delicious meal or side dish.